dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Alternative to Mocking Concrete Classes

-Often you may find yourself using classes that don't implement interfaces.
+Often you may find yourself using classes that don'type implement interfaces.
 In order to test your code that uses such a class (let's call it `Concrete`), you may be tempted to make the methods of `Concrete` virtual and then mock it.